Jaylen Waddle Player Prop Bets for NFL Week 9 | Miami vs. Houston 11/7/2021

 Season Stats

-- This season Waddle has 48 catches (on 68 targets) for 413 yards and three touchdowns, averaging 51.6 yards per game.
+- Waddle has also tacked on 413 yards on 48 grabs and three touchdowns.
+He has been targeted 68 times and averages 51.6 receiving yards per game.

 - So far this season, 21.5% of the 316 passes thrown by his team have gone Waddle's way.